Written and Published Works

 PKE_EE_2010

-Amongst my edited volumes is an exploration of what has become since termed ‘ecolgical macroeconomics’.
+Amongst my edited volumes is an exploration of what has become since termed ‘ecological macroeconomics’.
 This collection on Post-Keynesian and Ecological Economics (external link) was co-edited with two Post-Keynesian economists Richard Holt and Steve Pressman.
 Mainstream economics is limited in its ability to analyse and develop adequate public policy to deal with environmental problems and sustainability but the heterodoxy (outside of ecological economics) has largely failed to address the environment.
 This book provides an initial attempt to building on the strengths and insights of Post Keynesian and ecological economics.
 My own chapter explores the tension between the two but also their ontological similarities.
 A range of work appears in other chapters in such areas as economic complexity, bounded rationality and social economic dynamics.